Plainfield, New Jersey: History

+Early history

 Plainfield was settled in 1684 by Quakers, and incorporated as a city in 1869.
 Formerly a bedroom suburb in the New York metropolitan area, it has become the urban center of 10 closely allied municipalities, with diversified industries, including printing and the manufacture of chemicals, clothing, electronic equipment, and vehicular parts.
 Among the several 18th-century buildings remaining are a Friends' meetinghouse (1788), the Martine house (1717), and the Nathaniel Drake House (1746), known as George Washington's headquarters during the Battle of Short Hills in June 1777.
 Nearby Washington Rock is a prominent point of the Watchung Mountains and is reputed to be the vantage point from which Washington watched British troop movements.

 The "Queen City" moniker arose in the second half of the 19th century.
 Plainfield had been developing a reputation during this period as featuring a climate that was beneficial for respiratory ailments.
 In 1886, in an effort to publicize the climate, local newspaper publisher Thomas W. Morrison began to use the slogan "Colorado of the East" to promote Plainfield.
 As Denver, Colorado, was known as the "Queen City of the Plains," the slogan for Plainfield eventually became abbreviated to "The Queen City."

 In 1902, the New Jersey Legislature approved measures that would have allowed the borough of North Plainfield to become part of Union County (a measure repealed in 1903) and to allow for a merger of North Plainfield with the City of Plainfield subject to the approval of a referendum by voters in both municipalities.

+Music history

 Plainfield is the birthplace of P-Funk.
 George Clinton founded The Parliaments while working in a Plainfield barber shop.
 Parliament-Funkadelic was inducted in the Rock and Roll Hall of Fame in 1997.
-Plainfield has been home to former New Jersey governor James McGreevey.
+A number of other well-known musicians are from, or have resided, in Plainfield.